 So, there’s 10 ways you can improve your push notifications.
 From segmentation to using channels and geofencing there are so many ways to better target your messages.
 And, when it comes to the content, using rich content, dynamic content and getting the timing and frequency right will really help.
 Finally, don’t forget the A/B testing!

-About Kumulos Push Notifications
+About Kumulos Push Notification Service

-You can deliver a push notifications service for clients using Kumulos or give them control with an easy-to-use, branded as yours, mobile marketing automation portal.
+You can deliver a push notification service for clients using Kumulos or give them control with an easy-to-use, branded as yours, mobile marketing automation portal.
 If you’d like to find out more, why not start your free trial today!